2025 Annual Report

 Elite 50 Award

-For the 4th year, our company was named to the Rising Insurance Star Executives (RISE) Elite 50 Internships List – recognizing the 50 best internship programs in the insurance industry across the country.
-Criteria include full-time employment opportunity, diversity, inclusion, culture, training and mentoring, executive-level exposure, and others.
-Nominations are scored and then reviewed by a panel of RISE Advisory Board members.
+For the 6th year, our company was named to the Rising Insurance Star Executives (RISE) Elite 50 Internships List, which highlights the 50 best internship programs in the insurance industry across the country.
+Nominated companies are scored and then reviewed by a panel of RISE Advisory Board members based on a variety of criteria, including full-time employment opportunity, diversity, inclusion, culture, training and mentoring, executive-level exposure, and others.

 Elite 50 Award